alexwendte/git-survival-guide/understanding-git.md

 ## Next Steps

-I hope the analogy of a Word document was helpful to your basic understanding of git.
+I hope the analogy of writing an article was helpful to your basic understanding of git.
 There are very clear differences, but I believe the basic concepts are similar.
-Continue reading to learn some of the [essential git commands](./git-survival-guide.md/), commands that are more advanced but powerful, and commands that are helpful on a day to day basis.
+You can learn to employ git effectively by reading the [Git Survival Guide](./git-survival-guide.md/) which will equip you with the git commands necessary to succeed in the workplace.
+If you are interested in the process I took in creating this article you can read [Creating An Article](./creating-an-article.md)

+## Works Cited

+Patel, Neil.
+“8 Data-Driven Tips for Using Images in Blog Posts.”
+HubSpot, Hubspot Inc, 31 Oct.
+2014, [https://blog.hubspot.com/marketing/images-in-blog-posts-tips](https://blog.hubspot.com/marketing/images-in-blog-posts-tips)

+“Saving Changes.”
+Atlassian, Atlassian, [https://www.atlassian.com/git/tutorials/saving-changes](https://www.atlassian.com/git/tutorials/saving-changes)

+Abel, Ryan.
+“Four Steps To Maintaining a Clean Git History.”
+Atomic Object, B Corp, 23 Apr.
+2017, [https://spin.atomicobject.com/2017/04/23/maintain-clean-git-history/](https://spin.atomicobject.com/2017/04/23/maintain-clean-git-history/).

+“Gitflow Worfklow.”
+Atlassian, Atlassian, [https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

+Dowswell, Kurt.
+“Git Bash Aliases.”
+Kurt Dowswell, 07 Sep.
+2017, [http://kurtdowswell.com/software-development/git-bash-aliases/](http://kurtdowswell.com/software-development/git-bash-aliases/)